 What are the chances of getting a job?

-Construction project manager and ICT project manager both appear on Immigration New Zealand's long-term and/or immediate skill shortage lists, which means the Government is actively encouraging skilled construction and ICT project managers from overseas to work in New Zealand.
+However, there are not enough project managers to meet demand.
+As a result, the roles of construction project manager and ICT project manager both appear on Immigration New Zealand's long-term skill shortage list.
+Construction project manager also appears on Immigration New Zealand's construction and infrastructure skill shortage list.
+This means the Government is actively encouraging skilled project managers from overseas to work in New Zealand.

 Types of employers varied